 A requirement for all those to be instituted as an acolyte is that they are fully initiated and living an exemplary Catholic way of life.
 This means, for example, valid marriage if married.
 A current sacramental record is required to assist in verifying this information.
 Typically this requires a request for your baptismal record with all notations.
 The notations indicate confirmation and marriage.
 When a person is confirmed or married, a notice sent to the baptismal parish.
 To this end, the Office of Worship must receive an official baptismal certificate issued within the last six months by the parish of baptism.
 We will not accept photocopies or faxed certificates.
 The parish seal must be present on the certificate.
 The certificate should contain all notations made in the sacramental record.
-This means that the certificate should contain a notation for confirmation and marriage.
-The Diocese will keep the certificate.
+This means that the certificate.
 At times, notifications were not sent to the baptismal parish.
 In this case, the candidate will need to contact the parish where confirmation and marriage were celebrated and request an official sacramental certificate for these sacraments.